united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/instancemanagementandtroubleshooting.md

 ## What's next?

+In this chapter, you learned how to:
+- Access and manage your UMH instance
+- Use essential kubectl commands
+- Troubleshoot common issues
+- Access key services like Node-RED, Grafana, and RedPanda

-Now that you have learned how to monitor, manage and configure your UMH instance with the Management Console, you can start creating your first data flow.
-To learn how to do this, proceed to the [Data Acquisition and Manipulation](/docs/getstarted/dataacquisitionmanipulation) chapter.
+Now that you have these essential management skills, you can proceed to [Data Acquisition and Manipulation](/docs/getstarted/dataacquisitionmanipulation) to start creating your first data flow.